Payment Plans & Student Accounts

 Common federal aid for undergraduate students includes:

-- Direct PLUS Loan - Eligible students who need to borrow more than the maximum unsubsidized loan amounts to meet their education costs may apply for a PLUS loan.
+- Direct PLUS Loan - Eligible parents and professional students who need to borrow more than the maximum unsubsidized loan amounts to meet their education costs may apply for a PLUS loan.
 This loan does not have a maximum limit but can be used for tuition, fees, books and living costs.